 Learn Liberty.org Excellent collection of educational videos on economic concepts.

-Institute for Humane Studies Variety of resources for students studying economics and interested in continuing.
-Free-market.
+Institute for Humane Studies Variety of resources for students studying free-market economics.

 Index of Economic Freedom- very visual and appealing.
 Published by Heritage, this site offers good scholarship that is often hidden in footnotes and appendices.